Could developing-world cities make or break the 1.5C warming goal?

 But “there is no guarantee that these partnerships will evolve or cohere into the type of service delivery and climate governance system that could steer the change on a scale required to limit to warming to 1.5C”, the report warned.

-Still, it acknowledged work by some organisations, such as Shack/Slum Dwellers International (SDI), to try to make that happen.
+Still, it acknowledged work by some organizations, such as Shack/Slum Dwellers International (SDI), to try to make that happen.

 That non-profit network is collaborating, among other initiatives, on a project in the South African city of Durban to build evidence - in part by having slum communities collect data - on the best ways to upgrade more than 20 informal settlements.